srisainee/HCAHPS-Patient-Survey/README.md

 To further investigate the factors that affect the rankings of the hospitals, the relationship between healthcare spending and the ranking of hospitals will be investigated.

-## Does health care spending correlate to patient satisfaction and ranking of hospitals across different states?
+## Does healthcare spending correlate to patient satisfaction and ranking of hospitals across different states?

-To test the hypothesis if the spending on healthcare influence the ranking of the hospitals Per Person State Public Health Funding data is sourced from the [State Health Access Data Assistance Center](https://statehealthcompare.shadac.org/Bulk#1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28,29,30,31,32,33,34,35,36,37,38,39,40,41,42,43,44,45,46,47,48,49,50,51,52/117).
+To test the hypothesis of the spending on healthcare influence the ranking of the hospitals Per Person State Public Health Funding data is sourced from the [State Health Access Data Assistance Center](https://statehealthcompare.shadac.org/Bulk#1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28,29,30,31,32,33,34,35,36,37,38,39,40,41,42,43,44,45,46,47,48,49,50,51,52/117).
 This dataset was selected due to its documentation of per capita public healthcare funding by state and alignment with the survey period, both tracking the fiscal year which is expected to yield more precise outcomes [[1]](https://www.investopedia.com/terms/f/fiscalyear.asp#:~:text=For%20example%2C%20the%20U.S.%20government's,channels%20to%20Congress%20for%20approval).

-Since the hypothesis is investigating relationship between 2 continous variables - the state wise health expenditure and the hospital ranking in the states, Spearman’s Correlation test will be used again.
+Since the hypothesis is investigating the relationship between 2 continuous variables - the state-wise health expenditure and the hospital ranking in the states, Spearman’s Correlation test will be used again.

-In addition to the overall hospital ranking, the realtionship between the health expenditure and each of the measure surveyed is tested to prove if there is a statistically significant relationship between the ranking and the evaluation measures.
+In addition to the overall hospital ranking, the relationship between the health expenditure and each of the measures surveyed is tested to prove if there is a statistically significant relationship between the ranking and the evaluation measures.

 ###### Hypothesis
-    Null Hypothesis: There is no correlation between the 2 variables Alternate Hypothesis: There is a linear relationship between the 2 variables i.e, the measure increases and/or decreases with the health spend.
+    Null Hypothesis: There is no correlation between the 2 variables Alternate Hypothesis: There is a linear relationship between the 2 variables i.e., the measure increases and/or decreases with the health spend.

 ```python